 The information gathered via one or more of the strategies listed above needs to be analysed carefully in order to evaluate the quality and effectiveness of the collective worship.
-The worship co-ordinator has a role to play, although the headteacher and foundation governor(s), including the incumbent, should be the main evaluators.
+The worship coordinator has a role to play, although the headteacher and foundation governor(s), including the incumbent, should be the main evaluators.
 Formal evaluation of collective worship should take place at least annually.
 A SIAS inspection addresses four key questions, one of which relates to the school's collective worship: 'What is the impact of collective worship on the school community?'
-As part of its evaluation process, a school could usefully take account of that question and its four subquestions:
+As part of its evaluation process, a school could usefully take account of that question and its four sub-questions:

-- How positive are the learners' attitudes to collective worship? - To what extent do learners and staff derive inspiration, spiritual growth and affirmation from worship? - How well does collective worship develop learners' understanding of Anglican/ecumenical traditions and practice? - How effectively is the importance of worship demonstrated in the life of the school?
+- How important is worship in the life of the school and how is this demonstrated? - How positive are the learners' attitudes to collective worship? - To what extent do learners and staff of all faiths derive inspiration, spiritual growth and affirmation from worship? - How well does collective worship develop learners' understanding of Anglican faith and practice?